Lamborghini introduces four-day week for production workers

 Production workers on a rotating two-shift schedule will alternate a five-day week with a four-day week, overall cutting 22 days of work each year, the unions said.

-Those on a three-shift rota, which includes night shifts too, will have a 5-day week alternated with two 4-day weeks, cutting their yearly working days by 31.
+Those on a three-shift rota, which includes night shifts too, will have a five-day week alternated with two four-day weeks, cutting their yearly working days by 31.

 The agreement reached with Lamborghini is part of a broader renegotiation of the framework contract used for workers of the car maker, a subsidiary of Germany's Volkswagen VOWG_p.DE, which also includes 500 new jobs, an increase of annual wages and further labour benefits.